csrs/community/README.md

 The [communication](communication/) page lists communication channels like chat, issues, mailing lists, conferences, etc.

-For more specific topics, try a SIG.
+For more specific topics, try a special interest group (SIG).

 ## Governance